 Street lighting is something we all take for granted.
 Walking down a street that is lit by streetlights may seem a very normal thing in today’s world, but there was a time that this was not the case.
+It all began with gas lighting, but when was gas lighting first invented and why?
 As experts in all things gas lighting, our founders were at the forefront of the industry’s rise and development.
-Our historical consultant, Christopher Sugg, sheds some light on the history of gas lighting in our recent blog…
+Our historical consultant, Christopher Sugg, sheds some light on the history of gas lighting and it’s invention…

 Who Invented Gas Lighting?

 William Murdoch, who was born in Ayrshire in 1754, is known as the father of gas lighting.
 As the son of a man who was himself mechanically astute and an inventor, William applied himself early to devise a wooden horse for riding to school with his brothers presaging his later interest in and invention of the steam engine.

 He had noticed how the addition of what was known as ‘parrot’ coal to the kitchen fireplace would increase the light in the room.
 It seems he experimented with this coal; heating it in an old teapot borrowed from his mother.

 In 1792 William was living in Redruth in Cornwall and was employed by Boulton and Watt.
 It was during this time that he made a steam driven vehicle.
 The story goes that on one occasion, he set off with so much noise of puffing that he frightened the local Rector into thinking he was being chased by the ‘evil one’!
 Murdoch would apparently carry a bladder filled with gas with him.
 This had a piece of tube attached from which a flame lit the way.

 William lit his office and cottage with gas but was forced to abandon his experiments.
 He did, however continue to use gas for lighting.

 When was gas lighting invented?